Slickplan

 Before going further, it helps to understand sitemap priority meaning; it’s a value you assign to your website’s pages to tell a search engine how important one page is relative to another.
 Importantly, it doesn’t compare the values of those pages to the values of pages on other sites.

-Think of it as a rating system, with a scale ranging from 1.0 (highest priority) to 0.0 (lowest priority).
+Think of it as a rating system for your sitemap, with a scale ranging from 1.0 (highest priority) to 0.0 (lowest priority).

 Does a higher sitemap XML priority value ensure higher page ranking?